Skip to main content

 d(gf)=(dg)f+g(df).d(g f) = (d g) f + g (d f).

-This means that when dealing with discrete node and edge functions, as we must with blockchain protocols, we have a degree of freedom in how we decompose terms in the discrete product rule.
+This means that when dealing with discrete node and edge functions, as we must with blockchain protocols, we have a degree of freedom in how we decompose terms in the discrete product rule since we can take linear combinations of the above two expressions and the result is a valid expression:

-so that the discrete product rule may be expressed in components as
+so that the general discrete product rule can be written as

 The value of kk has no impact on the sum.
 It merely impacts the way the discrete product rule decomposes into the two terms.
 As we will see in subsequent articles, this degree of freedom stemming from the inherent discreteness of a blockchain has important implications for AMM design.